People at all different stages of their freelance careers turn their noses up at Upwork, and for the most part, they do it for the wrong reasons.

 Upwork is a sea of low bids, iffy pay structures, and scams for sure, but that doesn’t change one, simple fact — it’s still THE place that a lot of legitimate, paying, potentially-great-client companies come to when they need to outsource work to freelancers.
 The trick to Upwork isn’t so much not using it wrong, it’s being deliberate and using the parts of the platform that fit your needs.

 What gets left out of the discussion most of the time, is that Upwork isn’t just some flat marketplace where people buy and sell freelance work.
-It’s more of a collection of features, tools, resources, and programs that you should be picking and choosing from to shape your freelance work.
+It’s more of a collection of features, tools, resources, and programs that you should be picking and choosing from to add on to your freelance business.
 If you aren’t aware of them, here’s a quick overview of the highlights beyond the general marketplace…

 Enterprise — Upwork’s program that connects large companies with qualified freelancers.